 You’ve seen the commercials about college.
 Your dorm is all neat, nicely decorated, and your roommate instantly becomes your best friend upon first meeting.
 Unfortunately, it doesn’t always work that way.
-Meeting your roommate for the first time can be awkward and nerve wracking.
+Meeting your roommates for the first time can be awkward and nerve-wracking.
 What do you say?
 Will you have anything in common?
 Will you get along?
 Luckily for you, you have us to turn to.
 We’re going to give you some do’s and don’ts that will hopefully make that first encounter a great one.

 DO: Reach out in advance.